janvisiddhpura/code-orbit/README.md

 6. Create a user and save the sign-in URL, username, and password

+7. Sign-out from current account and sign-in with saved credentials of created user.

+> [!NOTE]
+> EC2 instance configuration going forward should be carried out using the user account that has been granted Administrator access.

 #### 2️⃣ Launch an EC2 Ubuntu Server Instance

 1. Go to EC2 Dashboard → Launch Instance